johnraymontugadi/Econ_StateOfUrbanServices_ProvisionInCities/README.md

 This project explores the **state of urban services provision in cities** — examining how essential services are delivered, who has access to them, and what gaps remain.
 Our website presents the group's research, analysis, and findings on the topic.

+The website is deployed and can be accessed here: https://econ-state-of-urban-services-provis.vercel.app/

 ## Group Members

 - John Raymond Tugadi